mbpautz762/railway-maze-solver/README.md

 Each valid neighbor for the node in question is added into a vector and visited in order, using Dijkstra's algorithm and a priority queue.
 Predecessor nodes are tracked, so when a solution is found, a path can be drawn back to the start.

-# Passenger Pickups

-  passenger pickups are tracked using a short int.
-When a passenger's node (outlined in config.txt) is visited, a set value is added to the short.
-A solution is only found when the end node is found AND the short int contains the proper value to indicate the specific passenger have been picked up.
-Without this passenger restriction, this program finds a valid path much faster.

   This readme is a work in progress and will be updated as the project is updated.